DataJuggler/NotJeopardy/ReadMe.md

 This project is a demo of four opensource projects that will demonstrate how easy it is to build Blazor projecs with DataJuggler.Blazor.Components.
-The output of this project is an image like you see below (if viewing on GitHub for this project)
+The output of this project is an image like you see below (if viewing on GitHub)

 <img src="https://raw.githubusercontent.com/DataJuggler/SharedRepo/master/Shared/Images/BlazorJeopardy.png"
      width="455" height="270" alt="Blazor Jeopardy" />